 06 of 30

-Believe it or not, Twinkies have been around for nearly 90 years (and some folks claim that Twinkies actually last forever).
+Believe it or not, Hostess Twinkies have been around since 1930 (and some folks claim that Twinkies actually last forever).
 Despite Hostess filing for bankruptcy in 2012, it looks like Twinkies are here to stay.
 Looking for a more decadent version of this 1930s treat?
-Find out how to deep fry Twinkies, just like the ones available at country fairs.
+Try deep-frying Twinkies, just like the ones available at country fairs.

 07 of 30

 April 7: National Beer Day

 Beer has come a long way from its early days as a watered-down, bitter beverage, and the craft beer movement has introduced people to varieties beyond the standard American lager.
 To celebrate National Beer Day, skip your go-to six-pack and opt to try a new brew.
 From stouts to sours, there are 90 different styles, and thousands of different beers to sample.
 For those of you who don't like beer, give the humble brewski one more shot, and try a style of beer with characteristics like your favorite beverage.

 National Beer Day commemorates the passing of the Cullen-Harrison Act of 1933, a piece of legislation that legalized the sale of 3.2% beer during Prohibition.

 08 of 30

 April 8: Draw a Picture of a Bird Day